sgille/swot_correlated_error/README.md

 STEP2_case_study_figures.ipynb:  Carry out goal 2 and goal 3 for one case study date and produce figures STEP2_run_ensemble.ipynb:  Carry out goals 2 and 3 for the ensemble of monthly data files and produce ensemble statistics and figures

-The details of the method are discussed in a manuscript to be submitted to J. Tech.
+The details of the method are discussed in a manuscript submitted to J. Tech.